Skip to main content

 -- Apply the policy to your user account

-ALTER USER <your_username> SET NETWORK_POLICY = 'api_access_policy';
+ALTER USER username SET NETWORK_POLICY = 'api_access_policy';

 -- Alternative: Apply account-wide (requires ACCOUNTADMIN role)